asphalt-framework/asphalt/docs/userguide/testing.rst

         out, err = capsys.readouterr()
         assert out == "Message from client: Hello!\nServer responded: Hello!\n"

-The test module above contains one test function which uses two fixtures:
+The test module above contains one test function which uses one fixture (``capsys``).

-* ``event_loop``: comes from pytest-asyncio_; provides an asyncio event loop
-* ``capsys``: captures standard output and error, letting us find out what message the components printed
+This fixture is provided by ``pytest``, and it captures standard output and error, letting us find out what message the components printed.

 In the test function (``test_client_and_server()``), the server and client components are instantiated and started.
 Since the client component's